-The investment offered in this PDS is available only to persons receiving this PDS (electronically or in hard copy) within Australia or New Zealand and does not constitute an offer or recommendation in any other jurisdiction or to any person to whom it would be unlawful to make such an offer.
+The offer of units under this PDS is available to persons receiving this PDS (electronically or otherwise) in Australia or New Zealand and does not constitute an offer or recommendation in any other jurisdiction, or to any person to whom it would be unlawful to make such an offer.
 Units in the Fund may not be offered or sold within the US, or sold to, or for the account or benefit of, any 'US Persons' (as defined in Regulation S of the US Securities Act 1933, as amended).